Showing 1 - 1 OF 1

 The Mobilization Deployment Program provides training and briefings for all service members and their family members to prepare them with survival techniques and resources available during the deployment cycle.
 Training is also provided Rear Detachment Commanders (RDCs) Soldier and Family Readiness Liaisons (SFRLs) or Command Family Readiness Representatives (CFRRs), and Soldier and Family Readiness Group (SFRG) volunteers to equip and educate them on their roles and responsibilities.
-The program also provides monthly deployment events to family members to help them cope with the challenges of separation and provide an avenue to network and build connections with other deployed spouses and family members.
+The program also provides bimonthly deployment events to family members to help them cope with the challenges of separation and provide an avenue to network and build connections with other deployed spouses and family members.

 The SFRG assist commanders in maintaining readiness of service members, Families and the military community by promoting self-sufficiency, resiliency and stability during peacetime or wartime.

 The Mobilization and Deployment Program Manager provides materials and other resources to children of deploying service members to prepare them for the deployment cycle.
 Behaviors and emotions that children might manifest during the deployment cycle are also discussed in the pre-deployment briefing.